Skip to content

 2. Researches the domain (ecosystem, patterns, pitfalls) if workflow.research: true

-4. Runs a verification loop (up to 3 passes) checking plans for gaps and contradictions
+4. Runs a verification loop (up to 3 passes) checking plans for gaps, contradictions, and horizontal slice violations

 Plans are written in a structured format that specifies exact tasks, expected outcomes, and acceptance criteria.
 Nothing is left to the executor's interpretation.